 - The frequency of the program is as under:

 - Classes 1 to 5 – A minimum of 2 sessions per week with one session of Dynamic Learning and one session of Cognitive Games.

-- Classes 6 to 8 – A minimum of 2 sessions per week with one session of Dynamic Learning and one session of Active Tracks
+- Classes 6 to 8 – A minimum of 2 sessions per week with one session of Dynamic Learning and one session of Active Tracks or Competitive Games

 - All Dynamic Learning, Circuit Training & Active Tracks sessions are performed with customised music recorded with instructions and timings in the indoor class rooms / auditorium of the school.
 Cognitive Games are conducted either indoors or outdoors in the outdoor playgrounds / courts.
 Open Air Gyms are dedicated spaces created in the school / community.